-NOTE: There are 2 UW-observed holidays this quarter.
-There will be no class on Monday, November 11th (Veterans Day) and Friday, November 29th (Thanksgiving break/Native American Heritage Day)
+NOTE: There is one UW-observed holiday this quarter.
+There will be no class on Monday, May 26th (Memorial Day).

 Course Learning Objectives

 It is intended that at the completion of this course, each student should be able to:

 - 1. Describe and illustrate, through case example(s), ways in which environmental factors in community, occupational and residential settings impact health; - 2.
 List the major agencies and organizations involved in environmental health protection and explain their basic responsibilities, programs and problems; - 3.
 Explain the pertinent scientific principles associated with the major environmental health program areas;